Skip Haunted Houses and Explore These Eerie Abandoned Places in Atlanta Instead

 Georgia Nuclear Aircraft Laboratory

 Back in the day, the military was thinking of building a nuclear-powered airplane.
-Fortunately they were smart enough to test it, but unfortunately they did it in a building in the middle of Dawson Forest, and built underground bunkers where white-coated dudes would run after activating the nuclear reactor so they could see what happened (all the surrounding trees’ leaves would fall off).
+Fortunately, they were smart enough to test it, but unfortunately, they did it in a building in the middle of Dawson Forest and built underground bunkers where white-coated dudes would run after activating the nuclear reactor so they could see what happened.
+The lab was shut down in the ‘70s, with some of its remnants—which include a train house and a gnarly reactor—still very much intact.

 Woody’s General Store